Automating-GIS-processes/FEC/source/index.rst

 The course consists of interactive lectures and exercises.
 All course material will be distributed via these pages.
 Materials are based on previous further education courses and two more extensive course packages: `Python for geo-people <https://github.com/Python-for-geo-people/Course-information>`_ and `Automating GIS-processes <https://automating-gis-processes.github.io/2016/>`_ developed at the `Department of Geosciences and Geography <http://www.helsinki.fi/geo/english/index.html>`_, University of Helsinki.

+At the end of the course you should be able to understand and use code written in the Python programming such as the one below:

 .. figure:: img/GISprocess.png

 Course contents: